gulzarshaikh/WellArchitected-Assessment/assessments/operationalexcellence/application.md

 * Has the application been designed to scale-out?

   _Azure provides elastic scalability, however, applications must leverage a scale-unit approach to navigate service and subscription limits to ensure that individual components and the application as a whole can scale horizontally.
 Don't forget about scale in as well, as this is important to drive cost down.
 For example, scale in and out for App Service is done via rules.
 Often customers write scale out rule and never write scale in rule, this leaves the App Service more expensive._
-  > Design your solution with scalability in mind, leverage PaaS capabilities to [scale out](https://docs.microsoft.com/azure/architecture/guide/design-principles/scale-out) and in by adding additional intances when needed.
+  > Design your solution with scalability in mind, leverage PaaS capabilities to [scale out](https://docs.microsoft.com/azure/architecture/guide/design-principles/scale-out) and in by adding additional instances when needed.

     Additional resources:
     - [Design to scale out](https://docs.microsoft.com/azure/architecture/guide/design-principles/scale-out)